-Attendance & Administrative Drop Policy: Due to South Plains College attendance policies, any student who fails to attend/be active in Blackboard for two consecutive weeks during the semester or fails to attempt a minimum of two major grades may be dropped from the course with an 'X' or 'F.'
+Attendance & Administrative Drop Policy: Attendance will be taken during each class meeting.
+Students will be responsible for material presented and discussed in class.
+Due to South Plains College attendance policies, any student who fails to attend two consecutive weeks during the semester or fails to attempt a minimum of two major grades may be dropped from the course with an 'X' or 'F.'